tsaosteph/mobile-app/rockpaperscissors/README.md

 ## Objective

-The objective of the project is to build an interactive application (aka game) for a user to play rock, paper, scissors.
+The objective of the project is to build an interactive mobile application (aka game) that runs on both iOS and Android for a user to play rock, paper, scissors.
 The goal of the game is for the player to select a weapon that defeats the computer opponent's choice of weapon in accordance with the following rules:
 - Rock smashes scissors, so rock wins.
 - Scissors cut paper, so scissors win.
 - Paper covers rock, so paper wins.